EnergySourceOct 7, 2020

 Driven in part by concerns over climate change, nuclear energy is receiving renewed attention.
 In order for the United States to meet growing international demand for nuclear reactors—rather than ceding the mantle of global exports to Russia and China—the United States will need to increase coordination with its allies in commercializing advanced reactors and streamlining relevant interagency processes.

-Jackie Kempfer is a senior policy adviser with Third Way’s Climate and Energy Program, where she designs and advocates for policies that will drive innovation and deployment of clean energy technologies, with a focus on advanced nuclear reactors.
-She launched the Resource Council for Advanced Reactor Developers which serves as a forum for collaboration among the nonproliferation, nuclear security, and advanced nuclear developer communities.
-She also advocates for the continued safe operation of the United States’ existing fleet of nuclear power plants.
+Jackie (Kempfer) Siebens is currently the director of public affairs at Helion and was previously the director of government affairs at Oklo.
+She also previously served as senior policy advisor with Third Way’s Climate and Energy Program, where she designed and advocated for policies that will drive innovation and deployment of clean energy technologies, with a focus on advanced nuclear reactors.
+While at Third Way, she launched the Resource Council for Advanced Reactor Developers which serves as a forum for collaboration among the nonproliferation, nuclear security, and advanced nuclear developer communities.
+She also advocates for the continued safe operation of the US’ existing fleet of nuclear power plants.

 Previously, Jackie was also an associate with the Nuclear Security Program at the Stimson Center, where she worked with the private sector performing analysis to develop comprehensive nuclear security standards, and incentivize industry stakeholders to reduce the risks posed by nuclear terrorism.